linkedin/cruise-control/docs/wiki/User Guide/Pluggable-Components.md

 * **IntraBrokerDiskUsageDistributionGoal**: Attempt to make the utilization variance among all the disks within same broker are within a certain range.
 This goal will be pick up if `rebalance_disk` parameter is set to `true` in [rebalance request](https://github.com/linkedin/cruise-control/wiki/REST-APIs#trigger-a-workload-balance).
 Not available in `kafka_0_11_and_1_0` branch.

+* **BrokerSetAwareGoal**: BrokerSet is defined as a subset of brokers in the cluster.
+This Goal will Attempt to make the replica movements constrained within the boundary of a BrokerSet.

 ## Anomaly Notifier
 The anomaly notifier is a communication channel between Cruise Control and users.
 It notifies users about the anomalies detected in the cluster as well as actions taken about the anomaly.
 Anomalies include: